Melissa-Cruz/timeline-app-base/readme.md

 # Visually Web App

-Description: Goal setting app focused on the visual aspect of  completing a goal using the SMART goal method.
+Goal setting app focused on the visual aspect of  completing a goal using the SMART goal method.
 The point of the app is that allows for pictures to show the visual steps/journey to  complete your goal.

-####This is the initial set up forthe visually react app.
+#### This is the initial set up forthe visually react app.
 Please refer to the [visually client side repo ](https://github.com/Melissa-Cruz/visually-app-client) and the [visually server side repo] (https://github.com/Melissa-Cruz/visually-app-server) for the latest information.